psychemedia/storytelling-notes/three-heads-well.md

 "No, I haven't seen any lassie," answered the Hedge, and was as smooth-tongued as if he had got melted butter in his mouth ; but all the while he spread himself out, and made himself so big and tall, one had to think twice befor« crossing him.
 And so the old witch had no help for it but to turn round and go home again.

 So when the man's daughter got home, her stepmother and her step-sister were more spiteful against her than ever ; for now she was much neater, and so smart, it was a joy to look at her.
 Still she couldn't get leave to live with them, but they drove her out into a pig-sty.
-That was to be her bouse.
+That was to be her house.
 So she scrubbed it out so neat and clean, and then she opened her casket, just to see what she had got for her wages.
 But as soon as ever she unlocked it, she saw inside so much gold and silver, and lovely things, which came streaming out till all the walls were hung with them, and at last the pig-sty was far grander than the grandest king's palace.
-And when the step-motber and her daughter came to see this, they almost jumped out of their skin, and began to ask ber what kind of a place she had down there?
+And when the step-mother and her daughter came to see this, they almost jumped out of their skin, and began to ask her what kind of a place she had down there?

 " Oh," said the lassie " can't you see, when I have got such good wages.
 'Twas such a family, and such a mistress to serve, you couldn't find their like anywhere."